getreu/tp-note/docs/source/tpnote--manpage.md

 **Customize the built-in HTML exporter**

-Customizing Tp-Note's HTML export function works the same way than customizing the built-in viewer.
+Customizing Tp-Note's HTML export function works the same way as customizing the built-in viewer.
 There are some slight differences though:
 The role of the '`[viewer] rendition_tmpl`' template - discussed above - is taken over by the '`[exporter] rendition_tmpl`' template.
 In this template the